I bought this 24 foot Prowler about three years ago. It seemed to be in decent condition:

 That was the only bad piece.
 I put in new insulation:

 This was a somewhat complicated cut because I wanted to install it as a single panel.
 The upper half of the front of the trailer is tipped backwards to make it more aerodynamic, but I thought the lower part was vertical.
 It wasn't.
 The length along the floor was 47 inches, but it was 48 inches at the mid intersection point.
-Nothing was square.
+And nothing was square.
 The walls weren't square.
 None of the cabinets were installed level or square.
 It was quite a challenge to get a tight fit with the hardboard.

 Just above this area the ceiling was also damaged.
 Just like the wall repair I cut out the bad stuff, replaced the wet insulation, and cut in a new panel: